Mechanical wave

-In physics, a mechanical wave is a wave that is an oscillation of matter, and therefore transfers energy through a medium.
+In physics, a mechanical wave is a wave that is an oscillation of matter, and therefore transfers energy through a material medium.
+Vacuum is, from classical perspective, a non-material medium, where electromagnetic waves propagate.

 While waves can move over long distances, the movement of the medium of transmission—the material—is limited.
 Therefore, the oscillating material does not move far from its initial equilibrium position.
 Mechanical waves can be produced only in media which possess elasticity and inertia.
 There are three types of mechanical waves: transverse waves, longitudinal waves, and surface waves.
 Some of the most common examples of mechanical waves are water waves, sound waves, and seismic waves.

 Like all waves, mechanical waves transport energy.
 This energy propagates in the same direction as the wave.
-A wave requires an initial energy input; once this initial energy is added, the wave travels through the medium until all its energy is transferred.
+A wave requires an initial energy input.
+Once this initial energy is added, the wave travels through the medium until all its energy is transferred.
 In contrast, electromagnetic waves require no medium, but can still travel through one.

-One important property of mechanical waves is that their amplitudes are measured in an unusual way, displacement divided by (reduced) wavelength.
-When this gets comparable to unity, significant nonlinear effects such as harmonic generation may occur, and, if large enough, may result in chaotic effects.
-For example, waves on the surface of a body of water break when this dimensionless amplitude exceeds 1, resulting in a foam on the surface and turbulent mixing.

 Transverse wave

 A transverse wave is the form of a wave in which particles of medium vibrate about their mean position perpendicular to the direction of the motion of the wave.

-To see an example, move an end of a Slinky (whose other end is fixed) to the left-and-right of the Slinky, as opposed to to-and-fro.
-Light also has properties of a transverse wave, although it is an electromagnetic wave.